tencent cloud

 Prerequisites

-This scheme supports the officially supported versions of Go, currently 1.21 and 1.22.
+This scheme supports the officially supported versions of Go, currently supports version 1.21 to 1.24.
 For lower versions, the connection is theoretically possible, but the community does not maintain full compatibility.
 For specific information, see the community's Compatibility Description.

 Preliminary steps: Get the connect point and Token.